My Life, My Car: There Are

 Peter Sudeck has worked for the Volkswagen Group his whole life.
 From 1991 on, he was quality assurance manager at the ŠKODA production plant in Mladá Boleslav.
 He also happens to have a soft spot for classic ŠKODAs.

 10. 9.
-2018 CLASSIC CARS
+2018 Classic cars

 Peter Sudeck is perfectly prepared.
 Having invited us to some vintage car racing at the Nürburgring, he has organised tickets, access passes for the paddock and a parking ticket for us.
 “So that we can take a look at these wonderful classic cars.
 And for the photos it’s much nicer in the paddock than here in the hotel lobby,” he explains..